YuXuan-Ding/Edge-Panel/readme.md

-to use the panel, call it out by pressing alt+space, open the settings by click the the gear icon on the top left Ask Robin for an api key to put in Gemini's api port
+to use the panel, download the requirements.txt first and then use python main.py

+call it out by pressing alt+space, open the settings by click the the gear icon on the top left Ask Robin for an api key to put in Gemini's api port